hchenQR/QR_project/project_2.md

 For more complex situations where bid1 and ask1 have changed between snapshots, we can calculate the VWAP between the two snapshots and then make the assumption that all trades occurred at the two price levels closest to the VWAP.
 By making assumptions about trade distribution, we can again solve linear equations to estimate trade volumes at specific price levels.

 ## Part 2
-Simulate a TWAP execution strategy, where we only place passive orders at the best bid or best ask price.
+Use level-2 data to perform a simulation for a TWAP execution strategy, where we only place passive orders at the best bid or best ask price.
 For each execution task, researchers need to equally divide the total volume into every 30-second intervals during the 5-minute task.
 Assuming that the orders you place are at the end of the queue for the current ask1 or bid1, you need to monitor and update the queue by using the trading events calculated in part 1.
-If the current order is no longer at the best bid or best ask, we need to cancel the order and re-place it at the best bid or best ask.
+In this simulation, if the current placed order is no longer at the best bid or best ask, we need to cancel the order and re-place it at the best bid or best ask.

 By performing the simulation, calculate the percentage of the strategy's traded volume relative to the target volume of the task for each execution task.
-Then try to modify the TWAP execution strategy, so that the ratio could be higher than 95%.
+Try to modify the TWAP execution strategy so that this ratio could be higher than 95%.

 ## Part 3
-At the end of part 2, the modified TWAP execution strategy can complete more than 95% of the target volume of each task.
-Take this strategy as a benchmark, calculate its average slippage:
+At the end of part 2, the modified TWAP execution strategy would be able to execute more than 95% of the target volume of each task.
+Take this strategy as a benchmark, and calculate its average slippage:

 $$
 Slippage Percentage = (AvgTradedPrice - TargetPrice) / TargetPrice,